 - What should I wear?
 We believe it's possible to be serious about our faith and informal in our approach.
 No jacket necessary.
 Jeans are okay.
-You may spot a tattoo or blue hair.
+You may spot a tattoo or purple hair.
 If your child insists on pajamas or a ripped princess costume, it wouldn't be the first time.

 - What do I do with my kids?
 Children are welcome in worship.
 We believe children aren't the future of the church; they're the church right now.
 We also know they wiggle and laugh and drop things.
 No biggie.
 There's even a special time just for kids in our services.
-Nursery care is on hold during worship is on hold right now due to Covid-19 concerns, but we're working to get it back and we have fun outdoor activities planned for kids weather permitting.

 - What are your worship services like?